-Rosé Soldepeñas takes its name of the place where it is made: the sunny Valley of the Stones, old name of Valdepeñas, the valley of the river Jabalon.
-The wine is made of tempranillo grapes, the autochthonous grape from Castilla- La Mancha.
+Soldepeñas Rosé takes its name from the place where it has been elaborated: the sunny Valley of the Rocks, the ancient name of Valdepeñas, by the river Jabalon’s banks.
+The wine is made from Tempranillo, the indigenous grape from Castilla-La Mancha.

 The area of Castilla-La Mancha, located in the central plateau of the Iberian Peninsula, is the world’s largest vineyard.
 Varietal wines are made with one type of grape.
 Airen and Tempranillo are the most characteristic grapes from this area, while other non-native grape varieties sucha as Cabernet Sauvignon, Syrah, Merlot, Viura, Sauvignon Blanc and Chardonnay have excellent results due to the climate and terrain in this region.